 You may have walked right by these a dozen times, but you will thank me if you pause on your next trip to Dollywood to notice these things that I like to think of as “hidden treasures.”

-Dolly’s Tennessee Mountain Home- This is right in the middle of Rivertown Junction, and like the above Gospel Hall of Fame, something I think many people don’t realize they can actually go in and tour.
+Dolly’s Tennessee Mountain Home- This is right in the middle of Rivertown Junction, and it’s something I think many people don’t realize they can actually go in and tour.
 I’m not sure I’ve ever had to wait to go in this.
 This is a two-room replica of Dolly’s childhood home, and fascinating to see.
 Dolly’s brother built it and her mother decorated it to be sure it is just like the original.
 You’ll see it’s a typical mountain home in this area during the 1940’s, so it also counts as a sneaky local history lesson for the young ones.

 Tennessee Water Tree – As you are walking into The Village toward the Dollywood Express Train Depot, pause and look for this unique item – a tree which is “dripping water” (from a small pipe inserted in the tree) into a half-barrel.
 There is a sign to the right of the tree telling you its “history” and even giving its Latin name!
 Young Dollywood visitors will get a kick out of seeing this.
 I still remember the astonished look on my seven-year-old nephew’s face when I pointed it out to him about 12 years ago.